Urgent Injunctions in Australia: When You Need the Court to Act Fast

 1. Serious Question to Be Tried

 Has the applicant shown a sufficient likelihood of success to justify preserving the status quo?
 This is a relatively low threshold.
 You do not need to prove your case.
 You need to show it is not frivolous or vexatious and there is a real question to be determined.
-The English formulation from American Cyanamid Co v Ethicon Ltd [1975] AC 396 is essentially the same test.
+The English formulation in American Cyanamid Co v Ethicon Ltd [1975] AC 396 is similar, but in O'Neill the High Court cautioned against substituting the Cyanamid gloss for the Beecham approach: the applicant must show a sufficient likelihood of success to justify preserving the status quo, with the strength required depending on the nature of the rights asserted and the practical consequences of the order.

 2. Balance of Convenience